Golf: Hole-in-one powers Kim to four-stroke lead in Texas

 Kim, who started the day with a one-stroke advantage, drove a nine iron to the green at the 167-yard par-three then watched the ball bounce into the hole.

-The South Korean world number 61 tossed his club aside and thrust both arms into the air in celebration at his second career hole-in-one.
+The South Korean world number 61 tossed his club aside and thrust both arms into the air in celebration at his second career hole-in-one on the PGA Tour.

+“I saw the bounce, but I never see it go in,” said the 23-year-old, who estimated he has made six or seven holes-in-one in all.

 Kim, aiming for his third PGA Tour victory, ended the round at 12-under 132 thanks to four birdies and the ace in his second consecutive 66.